-The All-Around awards are exclusive to the American Guild of Music's National Convention & Contest.
-To be considered for the All-Around student competition, a contestant must enter at least one or more solo performance events, at least one or more group performance events, and at least one or more non-performance events.
-A cash award and a trophy will be given to the student scoring the highest cumulative points on each instrument where there is a minimum of 20 students or 10% of the total number of students in the contest entering in solo divisions.
+The all-around awards are exclusive to the American Guild of Music's National Convention & Contest.
+Everyone who participates in the National Contest is automatically entered into the All-Around Student Competition.
+A cash award and a trophy will be given to the student scoring the highest cumulative points on each instrument where there Is a minimum of 20 students or 10% of the total number of students in the contest entering in solo divisions.

-Points are given for all Solo performance events, except for NAIC and NAOCC qualifications and finals and Age finals.
+Points are given for all Solo entries except for NAIC and NAOCC qualifications and finals and Age finals.
 Up to 2 duet and/or duo entries and up to 2 ensemble (includes Piano Quartet and Trio) and/or group entries also count toward all-around competition.
 Battle of the Bands, Show Band, Show Choir, and Pop Combo entries count as a group entry.
 If a student enters more than the prescribed number of events in a category, the two highest scores will be taken toward all around points.
-Additional points are given for participating in the Convention Orchestra and/or Convention Choir (considered group performance events), Points are also given for the following non-performance events: Cadet Teachers Clinic (or student essay, not both), sight-reading test, and theory test.
+Additional points are given for participating in the Convention Orchestra and/or Convention Choir, Cadet

+Teachers Clinic (or student essay, not both), sight-reading test, and theory test.
 The more categories and activities that are entered, the better chance of winning.
-See the Syllabus for a detailed point table.
+See Syllabus for point table.

-In the event of a tie for an All-Around award, the student earning the most 1st places in solo competitive events that are eligible for All-Around points shall be declared the winner.
+In the event of a tie for an All-Around award, the student earning the most 1st places in solo competitive events shall be declared the winner.
 If a further tie-breaker is required, the most 2nds, then 3rds, then the highest score of the student's highest theory test level taken at the current contest.
 If all are the same, then a tie will be declared.

-CONVENTION ORCHESTRA & CHOIF
+CONVENTION ORCHESTRA & CHOIR